 Pictured here: Corto Lima, located in downtown Lexington

-After a little rest and a change of clothes back at your homebase, head back out on the town around sunset.
-Grab a glass of wine and browse thought-provoking art in the galleries of 21c Museum Hotel.
-You could do a fantastic dinner right there at Lockbox, or spice things up at Corto Lima around the corner.
+Finally, to put a bow on your three-day Lexington getaway head back out on the town around sunset.
+Grab a craft cocktail and browse thought-provoking art in the galleries of 21c Museum Hotel.
+You could enjoy a fantastic dinner right there at Lockbox, or spice things up at Corto Lima around the corner.

 If you’re ready to wind down, after-dinner drinks in the moody ambiance of Ona is a relaxing way to end the evening.
 Want to keep the party going?
 Dance the night away and see what’s happening in the cabaret at The Bar Complex.